-If Members employ an MP, MEP, Member of the House of Lords, or any member of the Scottish Parliament or Senedd Cymru or the Northern Ireland Assembly or the London Assembly to conduct services in any other capacity other than public affairs, or if any individual associated with a Member has taken up a role under clause 8 above, they must not, in any circumstances, make use of any Privileged Information made available or known to them as a result, including in their dealings with the staff, associates, clients, new business prospects and/or other contacts of the Member.
+9. Members that are part of a group of companies are not in breach of the Public Affairs Code if the group (but not the member) employs any MP, MEP, Member of the House of Lords, or any member of the Scottish Parliament or the National Assembly for Wales or the Northern Ireland Assembly or the London Assembly in a role that prohibits the parliamentarian from carrying out public affairs services for the benefit of the member (and, if applicable, its clients).
+Members must ensure that they do not benefit unreasonably by actions of any third party that, if undertaken by the member, would be considered a breach of the Public Affairs Code.

-For the purposes of this clause 8, "Privileged Information" means any and all information, whether in writing, in an electronic format, or passed on verbally, that a Member receives, obtains or otherwise becomes aware of through disclosure by the relevant MP, MEP, Member of the House of Lords, or member of the Scottish Parliament or Senedd Cymru or the Northern Ireland Assembly or the London Assembly, or as a result of a role taken up under clause 8 above, and which is information that the Member has been informed is confidential and/or privileged or which it ought reasonably to know is confidential and/or privileged information, having regard to all the circumstances.

-Privileged Information excludes information which:

-- (i) at the time of receipt by the Member is in the public domain; and/or - (ii) subsequently comes into the public domain through no fault of the Member, its officers, employees or agents. - 10.
-Members that are part of a group of companies are not in breach of the Public Affairs Code if the group (but not the member) employs any MP, MEP, Member of the House of Lords, or any member of the Scottish Parliament or Senedd Cymru or the Northern Ireland Assembly or the London Assembly in a role that prohibits the parliamentarian from carrying out public affairs services for the benefit of the member (and, if applicable, its clients).
-Members must ensure that they do not benefit unreasonably by actions of any third party that, if undertaken by the member, would be considered a breach of the Public Affairs Code. - 11.
-Members must comply with any statute, any resolution of an institution of government, and with the adopted recommendations of the Committee on Standards in Public Life in relation to payments to a political party in any part of the United Kingdom.
-Members must satisfy themselves that they are compliant with the obligations in the Privacy and Electronic Communications Regulations and the General Data Protection Regulations. - 12.
-Members who also serve as members of decision-making public bodies (including local authority councillors) are prohibited from working on assignments of which the objective is to influence a decision of the body on which they serve.
-Where members employ, or are, public affairs practitioners who serve as members of decision-making public bodies, those individuals must have no involvement in advising on or supporting work that relates to those bodies, either directly or indirectly. - 13.
-Members must keep strictly separate from their duties and activities as public affairs practitioners any personal activity or involvement on behalf of a political party, including as an office holder or candidate for office.
+10. Members must comply with any statute, any resolution of an institution of government, and with the adopted recommendations of the Committee on Standards in Public Life in relation to payments to a political party in any part of the United Kingdom.
+Members must satisfy themselves that they are compliant with the obligations in the Privacy and Electronic Communications Regulations and the General Data Protection Regulations.

+11. Members who also serve as members of decision-making public bodies (including local authority councillors) are prohibited from working on assignments of which the objective is to influence a decision of the body on which they serve.
+Where members employ, or are, public affairs practitioners who serve as members of decision-making public bodies, those individuals must have no involvement in advising on or supporting work that relates to those bodies, either directly or indirectly.

+12. Members must keep strictly separate from their duties and activities as public affairs practitioners any personal activity or involvement on behalf of a political party, including as an office holder or candidate for office.

-- 14. Members must always abide by the internal rules on declaration and handling of interests laid down by any public body on which they serve. - 15.
-No person required to appear on the Public Affairs Register may hold a pass conferring entitlement to access to the Palace of Westminster, the Scottish Parliament, Senedd Cymru the Northern Ireland Assembly, the Greater London Authority, or their associated departments or agencies, except with the explicit written and public permission of the Public Affairs Board Executive Committee, and only then in truly exceptional circumstances. - 16.
-Members must conduct themselves in accordance with the rules of any institution of government while within their precincts, and otherwise. - 17.
-Members must abide by the rules and conventions for the obtaining, distribution, and release of documents published by institutions of government. - 18.
-Members must not exploit public servants or abuse the facilities of institutions of central, regional, or local government. - 19.
-Members must disclose the names of public affairs practitioners on the Public Affairs Register and, where applicable, all their relevant clients.
+13. Members must always abide by the internal rules on declaration and handling of interests laid down by any public body on which they serve.

+14. No person required to appear on the Public Affairs Register may hold a pass conferring entitlement to access to the Palace of Westminster, the Scottish Parliament, the National Assembly for Wales, the Northern Ireland Assembly, the Greater London Authority, or their associated departments or agencies, except with the explicit written and public permission of the Public Affairs Board Executive Committee, and only then in truly exceptional circumstances.

+15. Members must conduct themselves in accordance with the rules of any institution of government while within their precincts, and otherwise.

+16. Members must abide by the rules and conventions for the obtaining, distribution, and release of documents published by institutions of government.

+17. Members must not exploit public servants or abuse the facilities of institutions of central, regional, or local government.

+18. Members must disclose the names of public affairs practitioners on the Public Affairs Register and, where applicable, all their relevant clients.
 A member providing secretariat or other services for an All-Party Parliamentary Group (APPG), Cross-Party Group (CPG), or All Party Group (APG) must list that APPG, CPG, or APG as a client, together with the name(s) of the funder(s) and any associated organisation(s).
-Where a client has outside or multiple funders, the names of those funders do not need to be listed on the face of the Public Affairs Register, but must be included in the same way as funders of an APPG, CPG, or APG. - 20.
-Members must disclose the names of public affairs practitioners who are elected councillors and those who are elected officers of a political party registered with the Electoral Commission.
-Members can indicate which employees are elected councillors or officers of a constituency party or association by including 'Councillor' or the 'Party Officer' in parentheses next to relevant employee's name on the Register. - 21.
-Members must ensure that they/their practitioners have received thorough training on this Public Affairs Code, delivered either internally or by the Public Affairs Board.
+Where a client has outside or multiple funders, the names of those funders do not need to be listed on the face of the Public Affairs Register, but must be included in the same way as funders of an APPG, CPG, or APG.

+19. Members must ensure that they/their practitioners have received thorough training on this Public Affairs Code, delivered either internally or by the Public Affairs Board.